All Products

 2. In the left navigation pane, choose Alerts > Alert Rules.

-3. Click Create Alert Rule and configure the parameters.
+3. Click Create Alert Rule and configure the following parameters.
+For other parameters, see Create an alert rule.

 Description